-The company is committed to conducting business in accordance with laws, rules, and regulations.
-Related as well as respect local customs, traditions, and culture The code of conduct for directors, executives and employees are based on the following principles:
+The company is committed to conducting business in accordance with laws, rules, and regulations related as well as respect local customs, traditions, and culture, by specifying the code of conduct for directors, executives and employees are based on the following principles:

-1. Be responsible for decisions and conduct.

-2. Be transparent and open.
+- 1. Be responsible for decisions and conduct. - 2.
+Be transparent and open.